Double logistic regression approach to biased positive-unlabeled data: Joint estimation of posterior probability and propensity score function

 \section{Joint estimation of posterior probability and propensity score function}

 As only $s(x)$ is observable and $e(x)$ is an unknown function which is not constant, identification of posterior $y(x)$ in view of (\ref{posteriorS}) is clearly impossible in general.
-However, we will show that if certain parametric assumptions are imposed on $y(x)$ and $e(x)$ the functions are identifiable up to interchange of $y(x)$ and $e(x)$.
+However, we will show that if certain parametric assumptions are imposed on $y(x)$ and $e(x)$ then both functions are identifiable up to an interchange of $y(x)$ and $e(x)$.
 Namely, let $\sigma(s)=1/(1+e^{-s})$ be a logistic function and assume that both $y(x)$ and $e(x)$ are governed by the logistic model:

+We will call PU model for which (\ref{param}) is satisfied a double logistic model.
+Note that no assumptions on the distribution of the vector of features $X$ is imposed.
+As logistic model is quite versatile, it is not unrealistic to assume, that in many situations both $y(x)$ and $e(x)$ may follow it, at least approximately.
+We also note that Two Models method proposed below can be combined with other classifiers (e.g. neural networks), but this is left for a future research.\\ For any $b_0\in R$ and $b\in R^p$ with some abuse of notation we let $\tilde b=(b_0,b^T)^T.$ We have the following result which plays an important role in proving the consistency of joint maximum likelihood estimation.